Sleeping better for children with autism

 Establish a Consistent Bedtime Routine

-Establishing a consistent bedtime routine can help your child with autism feel more secure and relaxed at bedtime.
+Establishing a consistent bedtime routine can help your autistic child feel more secure and relaxed at bedtime.

 Consistent Bedtime